End User License Agreement

 Fonts get used in many ways and in different kinds of media, so we offer a bunch of different types of licenses.
 The kind of license you bought is shown on your invoice.
 You’ll need to buy a license upgrade if the License Owner grows beyond the Company Size in the License Metrics section of your invoice.

-With a desktop/print license you can install the fonts on all of your devices and use them to create printed and digital documents, objects, merchandise, signage, and similar things.
+With a desktop/print license you can install the fonts on all of your devices and use them to create printed and digital documents like design assets for social media, video, objects, merchandise, signage, and similar things.

-As long as fewer than 5 peoples work for the License Owner, a desktop/print license also includes a social media license and a video license.
+As long as fewer than 10 peoples work for the License Owner, Desktop/Print license also includes a Web license.

 With a logo/wordmark license you can use the fonts to create a logo or wordmark for one brand.
 If you want to do it for another brand you’ll need to buy another license.
 You can convert the font to vector in design software and edit it to design a logo.